springbokdev/food-ordering-system/README.md

 # Food Ordering System

-Thia project demonstrates the implementation of a food ordering system using microservuces with Clean and Hexagonal architectures, DDD, SAGA, Outbox, CQRS, Kafka, Kubernetes & Google Kubernetes Engine (GKE).
+This project demonstrates the implementation of a food ordering system using microservices with Clean and Hexagonal architectures, DDD, SAGA, Outbox, CQRS, Kafka, Kubernetes & Google Kubernetes Engine (GKE).